SMLeaks/website/docs/developer-qna.md

                   },
                   {
                     q: 'Will there be Scrap Mechanic merch?',
-                    a: 'We might look into merch in the future.
+                    a: "We might look into merch in the future.
 Let us know in the comments below what kind of merch you would like to see.
-We’d be happy to get some of your requests in the comments below.', },
+We'd be happy to get some of your requests in the comments below.", },
                   {
                     q: 'How much progress have you made on the optimization of the game?
 Will there be more and more detailed physics settings?',
                     a: "Since release, we've made a ton of optimizations and still have a way to go.
-The introduction to the gameplay option in the last update is a start to give the player more control over the game’s performance.", },
+The introduction to the gameplay option in the last update is a start to give the player more control over the game's performance.", },
                   {
                     q: 'Will we ever be able to free Caged Farmers for real?',
                     a: 'Well, you free them by bringing them back to the Farmer hideout.
-They unlock the cages behind closed doors after that...or so we hope.', },
+They unlock the cages behind closed doors after that... or so we hope.', },
                   {
                     q: 'Are you planning to fix sliding wheels? (when I have my car on any angle, it slides like butter on wheels)',